 Thief 4 was released alongside a companion app, providing bonus features such as character bios, enjoy art, digital comics, concept art and trailers.
 By doing so, the app developers enhanced the story of the game for players, as well as allowing them to interact with in-game items such as collectables and documents, and check leader boards and statistics.

-FIFA 15 has a companion app that enables users to build their team, manage their squads and quickly jump onto the console game without having to run through the usual process.
+FIFA has a companion app and web app that enables users to build their team, manage their squads and quickly jump onto the console game without having to run through the usual process.
 The app also enables the users to access the game’s Transfer Market and the Ultimate Team Store, to interact with FIFA 15 on the move.

 Watch Dogs Companion ctOS Mobile is a companion app for the game Watch Dogs, which allows users to interact with other players’ live games.
 This app gives the user control of the fictional OS, establishing them as the city’s law enforcer.
 Users can interact with traffic lights, roadblocks and other similar items from their smartphone, to block the opponent player’s live game progression.